bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/then.md

       .then(() => 99, () => 42) // onRejected returns 42 which is wrapped in a resolving Promise
       .then(solution => console.log('Resolved with ' + solution)); // Resolved with 42

-In practice, it is often desirable to catch rejected promises rather than use `then`'s two case syntax, as demonstrated below.
+In practice, it is often desirable to catch rejected promises rather than use `then`’s two case syntax, as demonstrated below.

     Promise.resolve()
       .then(() => {